Wellington City Council: Council-owned companies and enterprises

 The Wellington City Council owns or directly operates several companies.

-The Council is a part-owner of Wellington Airport, and has two representatives on the airport's board.
-Mayor Andy Foster has been a member of the board since 2016, but has been criticised for poor attendance at board meetings.
+The council is a part-owner of Wellington Airport, and has two representatives on the airport's board.
+Former Mayor Andy Foster was a member of the board from 2016 to 2022 and was criticised for poor attendance at board meetings.
+In 2022 he was replaced by incoming mayor Tory Whanau, who was also criticised for poor attendance.